Skip to content

 No. If you export your code and host it on your own infrastructure, you don't need a WeWeb hosting plan.
 However, you'll still need an appropriate seat plan (Essential or higher) that includes the code export feature.

 If you exceed your monthly app sessions or bandwidth limits, you may experience throttling or temporary service interruptions.
-You can upgrade your hosting plan or consider self-hosting options.
+You can upgrade your plan or consider self-hosting options.

 Can I mix different plan tiers for seat and hosting plans?